 Two kinds of files are produced by this VAP.
 Daily files contain detailed information about which criteria a time period failed or passed to be identified as a shallow cumulus event (sgpshallowcumulusC1.c1).
 Monthly summary files (sgpshcusummaryC1.c1) collect that information into a synthesized view of what hours contain shallow cumulus events over the course of the month.

-Inputs for the Shallow Cumulus VAP include the Cloud Type Classification (CLDTYPE) VAP, which classifies clouds using cloud boundaries from the Active Remotely Sensed Cloud Locations (ARSCL) VAP, and cloud fraction from the total sky imager and ceilometer.
+Inputs for the Shallow Cumulus VAP include the Cloud Type Classification (CLDTYPE) VAP, which classifies clouds using cloud boundaries from the Active Remote Sensing of Clouds (ARSCL) VAP, and cloud fraction from the total sky imager and ceilometer.

 Developed to identify potential cases of interest for the Large-Eddy Simulation (LES) ARM Symbiotic Simulation and Observation (LASSO) workflow, the Shallow Cumulus VAP is designed to err on the side of identifying false positives rather than missing events.
 Additional information is available in the VAP to help users narrow cases to those of interest, such as flags indicating whether overlying cirrus was found.